Secondary Database: Use and Examples

 Or say you are running a USCF tournament, but you have some FIDE players too and you want to load their FIDE rating and FIDE ID numbers as their rating 2 and alternate ID, respectively.

 From the Register Players dialog you would first search your primary (USCF) database for a player and load their player information into the registration boxes (double-click their name in the database window.)
-Now, to load their FIDE rating and ID without overwriting the USCF rating and ID you want to use for the tournament, make sure the checkbox labeled “Use secondary D.B. only to load player rating and ID as alternates” is checked.
+Now, to load their FIDE rating and ID without overwriting the USCF rating and ID you want to use for the tournament, make sure the checkbox labeled “Use DB2 just for alternate ID/rating” is checked.

 Then select your secondary database as your “Active database”.
 Hunt for this player in the database, then double click them when you have located them.
 Information held on them in the secondary database will be loaded, but the original rating and ID will be left alone.